stargate-rewritten/Stargate-ESR/README.md

 ## Background
 This was originally TheDgtl's Bukkit port of the Stargate plugin for hMod by Dinnerbone.
-This fork updates it for modern versions of Spigot.
+After this plugin was dropped by TheDgtl, PseudoKnight began maintaining it for modern versions of Spigot.
+This is a niche fork made by the LCLO to address some minor issues in Pseudo's current versions.

 # Permissions
 ```